 The Krachler lab is part of the Synthetic Biology and Microbiology and Infection focus at the University of Birmingham.

 Pathogen attachment to host tissues is one of the initial and most crucial events during the establishment of bacterial infections.
-Thus, interference with this step is an efficient strategy to fight bacterial colonization, and one that is not prone to the development of bacterial resistance.
+Thus, interference with this step is an efficient strategy to fight bacterial colonization, and one that is less prone to the development of drug resistance.
 Our recent work has identified one of the factors involved in initial binding of host cells by a wide range of Gram-negative pathogens, Multivalent Adhesion Molecule (MAM) 7.
-Interference with pathogen attachment by using MAM7-based adhesion inhibitors significantly delays the onset of hallmarks of infections, such as pathogen-mediated cytotoxicity and spread of infection in vivo.
+Interference with pathogen attachment by using MAM7-inspired biomimetic adhesion inhibitors significantly delays the onset of hallmarks of infections, such as pathogen-mediated cytotoxicity and spread of infection in vivo.
 We are currently trying to develop more effective adhesion inhibitors that one day could be used to prevent or treat certain bacterial infections in patients.

 Our work on anti-adhesion therapy of bacterial infections described in 60 seconds: